Formal Grade Appeal Request and Information (pdf--appeal cover sheet and helpful information)

 a.
 Formal appeal.
 If the matter cannot be resolved satisfactorily at the unit level, the student may request consideration of a University grade appeal hearing.
 The University grade appeal process consists of the following steps:

-1) The student must submit a formal appeal of the grade in writing (email preferred) to the Director of the Office of Student Rights and Community Standards (firstname.lastname@example.org) or designee (Director) within five (5) school days after notification from the unit head.
-Note: A grade appeal cover sheet and FAQs/information about making a formal appeal are available at Formal Grade Appeal Request and Information.
+1) The student must submit a formal appeal of the grade in writing (email preferred) to the Director of the Office of Student Rights and Community Standards (email@example.com) or designee (Director) within five (5) school days after notification from the unit head.
+Note: a sample structure for the appeal is available at www.bsu.edu/studentrights/gradeappeal.

 2) The appeal shall clearly include the criterion or criteria on which the appeal is based and a supporting argument for each criterion cited in the appeal with evidence that supports that argument.
 See 6.7.3.b. below for the criteria for appeals.